google/applied-machine-learning-intensive/v2/05_deep_learning/00_convolutional_neural_networks/slides.md

 A way to analyze influence of nearby pixels using a filter

-(filters are also called kernels, masks, convolution matrices)
+(Filters are also called kernels, masks, convolution matrices)

 ---